rhythmagency/formulate/pro/index.md

 </div>
 <div class="payment-option">
   <h2>Formulate Pro: Agency License ($200)</h2>
   <p>Click the button below to purchase a license for all projects worked on by a single agency (unlimited projects built by any developer of the agency).
-This is best if your company works on several websites.</p>
+This is best if your company works on several websites.
+You can pay for Formulate Pro once, then never have to think about it again.</p>
   <div id="paypal-button-container-200"></div>
 </div>
 <script src="https://www.paypal.com/sdk/js?client-id=AUlYBvLdzPsUlgJS_A4JV5pOPNqyDKVhyBLKQa6qnU4DGRUixhKIz1I4VuOPBnUkDd5aiC79StB_6pmR&currency=USD"></script>